javascript-tutorial/en.javascript.info/1-js/12-generators-iterators/1-generators/article.md

 alert(sequence); // 1, 2, 3, 4, 5
 ```

-...But what if we'd like to keep a custom `range` object?

 ## Converting Symbol.iterator to generator

-We can get the best from both worlds by providing a generator as `Symbol.iterator`:
+We can add generator-style iteration to any custom object by providing a generator as `Symbol.iterator`.

+Here's the same `range`, but with a much more compact iterator:

 ```js run
 let range = {